Belinda Bencic: Coaches

 As a junior, Bencic was coached by her father and Melanie Molitor, the mother of Martina Hingis.
 Molitor coached Bencic daily from 2004 to 2012, at which point her father Ivan again became her primary coach.
 In late 2017, she hired Iain Hughes during her recovery from wrist surgery.
 Vladimír Pláteník worked with Bencic in 2018 from Wimbledon in July until mid-October, at which point her father returned as her main coach.
 In their first tournament back together, Bencic reached the final at the Luxembourg Open.
-Bencic is currently coached by Russian tennis player Dmitry Tursunov.
+Bencic was coached by Russian tennis player Dmitry Tursunov until April 2023.

 Endorsements

 Bencic has been endorsed by Yonex for racquets since turning professional, and was endorsed by Adidas for clothing and footwear from 2011.
 In 2015, Bencic signed a 'top-to-toe' endorsement deal with Yonex, being supplied with clothing and footwear by the company, along with her racquets.
 In 2018, upon her return to professional tennis after a long injury layoff, Bencic became endorsed by Nike for clothing and footwear.
+In 2023, Bencic switched to Asics for clothing and footwear.
 Bencic has used the Yonex EZONE 100 racquet throughout her professional career.
+In July 2022, Bencic became a brand ambassador and honorary Chief Inspiration Officer for the Swiss digital private bank, Alpian.

 Personal life

-Bencic has a brother named Brian who is three years younger and also plays tennis.
-He trained with her at Molitor's academy and was ranked as a top 200 junior in the world.
+Bencic has a younger brother Brian, who is also a tennis player.
+They both trained at Molitor's academy and was ranked as a top 200 junior in the world.

 She has both Swiss and Slovak citizenship.

+In 2018, she began dating fitness trainer and former Inter Bratislava footballer Martin Hromkovič from Slovakia.
+They married in St. Gallen in April 2024, and their daughter Bella was born that same month.
+They live in Wollerau, Switzerland.
+She kept her surname Bencic on the circuit, but in private life she adopted her married surname Hromkovicova (Slovak: Hromkovičová).